-The Manager, Pauline Stuart will be pleased to deal with any complaint.
+The Manager, Anita Wilkinson will be pleased to deal with any complaint.
 She will explain the procedure to you and make sure that your concerns are dealt with promptly.
 You can make your complaint:

 In person - ask to speak to the Manager

-In writing – some complaints may be easier to explain in writing - please give as much information as you can, then send your complaint to the practice for the attention of Pauline Stuart, Manager as soon as possible.
+In writing – some complaints may be easier to explain in writing - please give as much information as you can, then send your complaint to the practice for the attention of Anita Wilkinson, Manager as soon as possible.

 Cumbria Medical Services, Suite 1A Lakeland Business Park, Lamplugh Rd Cockermouth, CA13 0QT

 Our complaints procedure is designed to make sure that we settle any complaints as quickly as possible.

 We will acknowledge your complaint within 3 working days offering the opportunity for a discussion, either face to face or by telephone.
 We shall then be in a position to offer you an explanation, or a meeting with the people involved.

 When we look into your complaint, we will aim to: